Modelling Hub networking platform

 Vasanth is group leader, lecturer in chemical engineering

 Research focus: Data driven machine learning, molecular modelling, Grand Canonical Monte Carlo, Molecular dynamic simulations, carbon material synthesis, gas/liquid phase adsorption, gas storage and separation, purification or organic compounds (mainly active pharmaceutical ingredients), manufacturing of nanoparticles (all assisted by Process Analytical Technology) and crystal growth science

 Materials: Porous carbon materials – mostly biomass derived and MOF derived carbons and carbon dots

 Vasanth also developed an GeMX toolbox that allows to study the transport diffusivity in any porous materials.
 He also uses data-driven machine learning to model and predict the crystallization outcomes.

 More info: UL profile

 Matthias is group leader, lecturer in chemical engineering

-Matthias leads a research team focusing on Materials & Catalysis Modeling (macatamo-group.com) within the Bernal Institute in the University of Limerick.
+Matthias leads a multidisciplinary research team focusing on Materials & Catalysis Modeling (macatamo-group.com).

 Research focus: Electronic Structure Calculations, Computational Catalysis, applications of kinetic modeling and Monte Carlo methods to study reaction networks and adsorption phenomena, High Performance Computing.